MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab4_Create_a_purchase_order.md

 ## Objectives

 It's more typical for purchase orders to be created automatically as result of master planning, direct delivery, and other processes.
-Purchase orders are typically created by a purchasing agent.
+When created manually, a purchase order is usually created by a purchasing agent.
 Create a purchase order using the the USMF company.

 ## Lab Setup